-All CEWRI-HH Program awarded PVS and/or BSS must submit an a Registration of Distributed Generation System with Capacity of 25 kW or Less ("Registro de Sistema de Generación Distribuída de 25 kW o Menos") to the Power Grid Operator.
+All CEWRI-HH Program awarded PVS and/or BSS must submit a Registration of Distributed Generation System with Capacity of 25 kW or Less ("Registro de Sistema de Generación Distribuída de 25 kW o Menos") to the Power Grid Operator.
 The registration must be completed through the expedited process provided by the Puerto Rico Energy Public Policy Act, Act No. 17-2019, as amended, 22 LPRA § 1141, et seq.
-Evaluation Request to the Power Grid Operator in accordance with the Regulation to Interconnect Generators with the Electrical Distribution System of the Electric Power Authority and Participate in Net Metering Programs, No. 8915 of February 6, 2017, known in Spanish as the "Reglamento para Interconectar Generadores con el Sistema de Distribución Eléctrica de la Autoridad de Energía Eléctrica y Participar en los Programas de Medición Neta", or its equivalent regulation in place at the time of installation.34 Evaluation Requests must be submitted under the expedited processes available.37

-The requirement shall be considered satisfied when the Applicant and/or their REIC submit(s) the Evaluation Request to Interconnect to Registration to the Power Grid Operator; not when the Power Grid Operator notifies a its determination. on the Request.
+The requirement shall be considered satisfied when the Applicant and/or their REIC submit(s) the Registration to the Power Grid Operator; not when the Power Grid Operator notifies a determination.
 The costs associated to supplemental studies or other activities required for the Power Grid Operator to approve the Systems' interconnection are not covered by CEWRI-HH Program awards.